 Some reviews on Amazon say the product might cause irritation.
 The packaging does warn that skin may be red for about 30 minutes afterward, but it should go away.
 It may be a good idea to try it on a small area of skin first to check for signs of irritation.

 It comes as a powder, which you’ll need to mix at a 1-to-1 ratio with apple cider vinegar or water.
 I bought a cheap bottle of apple cider vinegar at the grocery store for around $1.50.
 Then, I mixed one tablespoon of powder with one tablespoon of vinegar in a nonmetal bowl.
 That was the perfect amount for my face.

 The instructions say to cake your face with about a one-fourth-inch layer of clay and let it dry.
-Then, leave it on for up to 20 minutes — 10 minutes for sensitive skin.
+Then, leave it on for up to 20 minutes (10 minutes for sensitive skin).
 Simply wash it off with warm water when done (you can do this right before hopping in the shower for convenience).
-Repeat weekly.

 After removing the mask, my face feels very smooth, and I make sure to moisturize right after.
-I plan to continue to use it once a week, replacing my other, more expensive, exfoliator.
+I plan to continue to use it once a week in place of my more expensive exfoliator.
 Since each application uses just a tablespoon of powder, I expect one tub to last many months.

 This secret’s officially out!

 - 12 anti-aging and moisturizing products that will upgrade your skin care routine

 - 12 of the best face masks 2019

 - 6 new beauty items to add to your routine — from face masks to lifting mascara

 Shop TODAY takes care to recommend our favorite items chosen by trusted experts and editors, as well as inform our readers of great deals, customer favorites, and newsworthy products from around the web.
 For more on our process, click here.